cogat/wordle-solver/README.md

 * The word list could be reduced to Wordle's valid word list, which is included in the page source, to save on time guessing invalid words.
 * We could probably exclude words that only occur once or twice in 100 million words, since they're unlikely to be chosen as answers.
 BUT they might be good for discriminating.
 * The solver always suggests words that match the information given (ie "hard mode").
-Words that don't 100% match may be better for narrowing down large spaces, but this seems expensive to calculate.
+Words that don't 100% match may be better for narrowing down large solution spaces, but exactly what the best discriminator is seems expensive to calculate.